njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

-*The Initial Shock percentage-change analysis produces the second-highest scores of any phase with a top score of 60.98 for cumulative rolling `covid_c&d` → `stk_mkt`.
+*The Initial Shock percentage-change analysis produces the second-highest scores of any phase with a top score of 60.98 for cumulative, rolling `covid_c&d%` → `stk_mkt%`.
 The top category exactly mirrors the levels analysis leader for this phase, confirming that the COVID → equity channel during the crash was robust to both the trend-level and short-run specifications.
 The y-variables `stk_mkt` and `metals` dominate the top rankings, with equity indices scores in the lead.*

 ---